wfaguy/functions/readme.md

 ## inString

-is a string in another string
+Check if a string is found in another string

 Example
 * text : hellothere